dinhtp/lets-start-golang/README.md

 ## What to do
 First thing first, let's learn some coding with Golang. \
-This repository is a complete beginner tutorial of Golang which helps you learn the basic The repository divided into multiple sub directories, each directory will represent a tutorial of Golang.
+This repository is a complete beginner tutorial which helps you learn the basic concepts of Golang.
+The repository divided into multiple sub directories, each directory will represent a tutorial of Golang.
 Each tutorial provided with a number of different learning resources to cover lesson as much as possible.
 There will be exercises with in each tutorial where you can practice coding and test out the result.